 For more information on how to volunteer at Harry Meyering please contact

-Harry Meyering has two Intermediate Care Facilities where adults with developmental disabilities live in home settings, specifically designed to ensure safety and create an atmosphere to promote learning and interaction.
+Harry Meyering has three Intermediate Care Facilities where adults with developmental disabilities live in home settings, specifically designed to ensure safety and create an atmosphere to promote learning and interaction.

 Sammy keeps this in her mind while supporting the individuals she works with “Don’t change them, let them change you.”.